NavAbility/NavAbilitySDK.py/docs/blobs.md

 A binary `Blob` is basically just a "barcoded" piece of data that can be associated (via individual `BlobEntry`s) multiple times across multiple graph nodes, sessions, or robots.

-Data blobs can be fetched via, e.g. using the unique `.blobId` as primary (or `.originId` as secondary) reference.
+Data blobs can be fetched using the unique `.blobId` as primary (or `.originId` as secondary) reference.
 Also note that the blob itself may also be replicated across any number of blob stores, depending on the application:
 ```python
 blob = getBlob(fgclient, entry.blobId]; checkhash=false) # legacy versions did not use .hash check
 # blob = await getBlobAsync(fgclient, entry.blobId]; checkhash=false)